hashicorp/tfc-workflows-tooling/docs/USAGE.md

 * `run discard`: Skips any remaining work on runs that are paused waiting for confirmation or priority.
 * `run cancel`: Interrupts a run that is currently planning or applying.
 * `plan output`: Returns the plan details for the provided Plan ID.
+* `workspace output list`: Returns a list of workspace outputs.

 ## Pulling Image from Dockerhub